Are you a professional serving in law enforcement who is interested in issues of leadership and ethics in criminal

 Are you ready to take your career to the next step and make an even greater difference in the world?

-We are excited to announce the launch of a new graduate certificate in Equitable Justice focused on Ethical Leadership in Criminal Justice and are accepting applications for Spring 2022.
+We are excited to announce the launch of a new graduate certificate in Ethics and Leadership in Criminal Justice and are accepting applications for Spring 2022.

 We have all seen increasing calls for more leadership in law enforcement and criminal justice.
 Every day, criminal justice professionals face high-stakes, emotionally-charged situations—with one misstep potentially leading to devastating consequences.
 Organizations from the International Association of Chiefs of Police to the FBI have issued calls for increased training to help face these situations, particularly for first-responders and others who are in close, high-stakes, intense situations.